EiNSTeiN-/roadrunner-filament-sensor/README.md

 ![Preview](images/example_max_flow.png)

 The output shows the expected extrusion (length, speed and flow) against what the sensor measured.
 In this example, we're extruding PLA at 200 degrees with a Revo Voron hotend, 0.60mm nozzle and Sherpa Mini extruder.
-The theoretical maximum flow rate for this hotend is around 11mm³/s, but the theoretical value can be different from reality due to multiple factors such as the nozzle diameter and blend of material you're extruding.
+The theoretical maximum flow rate for this hotend is around 11mm³/s, but the measured value can be different due to multiple factors such as the nozzle diameter and type material you're extruding.
 You can see in the example above, the experimental results very closely match the expectation for this hotend.